claudiusask/xdebug_wordpress_docker/README.md

-# Wordpress Docker xDebug Boilerplate
+# Wordpress Docker xDebug  not on WSL Boilerplate

 This boilerplate is to debug Wordpress websites using Docker and VSCode